 8.1.12.2 TST Control_So process

 Figure 8-67 defines the behaviour of the TST Control_So process.
-This process triggers the transmission of TST traffic units after receiving the MI_Test(DA,DE,P,Pattern,Length,Period) signal.
-The transmission of TST traffic units is triggered by the generation of the TST(DA,P,DE,TLV,TID) signal.
+This process starts the transmission of TST traffic units after receiving the MI_Test(DA,DE,P,Pattern,Length,Period) signal.
+Each transmission of TST traffic units is triggered by the generation of the TST(DA,P,DE,TLV,TID) signal.
 This is continued until the receipt of the MI_Test_Terminate signal.
 After receiving this signal the number of triggered TST traffic units is reported back using the MI_Test_Result(Sent) signal.

 The TLV field of the TST frames is determined by the Generate(Pattern, Length) function.
 For "Pattern" the following types are defined: